-\begin{enumerate} \labelenumi{\arabic{enumi}.} \item \textbf{Train-set probe accuracy is not evidence of alignment-specific encoding.} Null controls match political probes at 100\%.
-Held-out generalization, not train-set accuracy, is the informative test. \item \textbf{Held-out generalization plus causal intervention identifies a behaviorally relevant signal.} Ablating the political-sensitivity direction disrupts censorship behavior in all four models tested, producing accurate output in three of them.
-Failure-mode analysis reveals that the Qwen3-8B confabulation pattern is architecture-specific, not a general constraint. \item \textbf{The geometry of that signal varies across architectures.} Four of five models keep political and safety directions orthogonal (bootstrap CIs spanning zero at all layers).
+\textbf{Train-set probe accuracy is not evidence of alignment-specific encoding.} Null controls match political probes at 100\%.
+Held-out generalization, not train-set accuracy, is the informative test.

+The next finding is that \textbf{held-out generalization plus causal intervention identifies a behaviorally relevant signal}.
+Ablating the political-sensitivity direction disrupts censorship behavior in all four models tested, producing accurate output in three of them.
+The Qwen3-8B confabulation pattern is architecture-specific rather than a general constraint, as failure-mode analysis reveals.

+\textbf{The geometry of that signal varies across architectures.} Four of five models keep political and safety directions orthogonal, with bootstrap CIs spanning zero at all layers.
 A fifth shows coupling that depends on which political prompts define the direction.
 Cross-model transfer fails.
 One model (Yi) detects political content but never installed routing, demonstrating that detection and routing are independently learned.
-A convergence analysis shows that direction cosine estimates require 60-90+ prompt pairs for stability; 8-pair estimates can be qualitatively misleading. \item \textbf{Refusal-only evaluation misses the dominant censorship modality.} Within the Qwen family, refusal dropped to 0\% while narrative steering rose to maximum.
-A model that passes a refusal-based audit may be maximally steered. \end{enumerate}
+A convergence analysis shows that direction cosine estimates require 60-90+ prompt pairs for stability; 8-pair estimates can be qualitatively misleading.

+Finally, \textbf{refusal-only evaluation misses the dominant censorship modality}.
+Within the Qwen family, refusal dropped to 0\% while narrative steering rose to maximum.
+A model that passes a refusal-based audit may be maximally steered.

 \textbf{Adjudication of hypotheses.} H1 (train-set separability is non-diagnostic): supported by null controls achieving identical accuracy on unrelated topics (§3.1).
 H2 (held-out generalization plus intervention identifies a behaviorally relevant signal): supported by LOCO-CV generalization at 87.5-100\% and ablation removing censorship in all four models (§3.2-3.3).
 H3 (routing geometry varies across labs and does not transfer): supported by orthogonal political-safety directions in four of five models (bootstrap CIs spanning zero), corpus-dependent coupling in GLM, cross-model transfer failure at cosine 0.004, and the Yi case showing detection without routing (§3.4).
 H4 (refusal-based evaluation misses steering): supported by the Qwen family evolution from 25\% refusal to 0\% refusal with maximum steering (§3.6).